andrewbirkett/mcmc/README.md

-# mcmc-experiments
+# Experiments in MCMC

-Experiments in MCMC
+Implementation of a Metropolis-Hastings MCMC sampler in Java, based on John Kruschke's "Doing Bayesian Data Analysis" book.